UW-GAC/docker/README.md

 2. ubuntu-18.04-hpc.dfile - Builds a ubuntu-based image with hpc functionality.
 3. apps.dfile - From the ubuntu-based image, build an application image including the applications `samtools` and `locuszoom`.
 4. r-mkl.dfile - Build an R image from the application image using both sequential and parallel MKL.
+5. tm-rpkgs-master.dfile - Builds the R packages associated with analysis pipeline master branch
+6. tm-rpkgs-devel.dfile - Builds the R packages associated with analysis pipeline devel branch
-5. topmed-master.dfile - From the R image, build a TOPMed image using the master branch of the analysis pipeline.
+7. topmed-master.dfile - From the R image, build a TOPMed image using the master branch of the analysis pipeline.
-6. topmed-devel.dfile - From the R image, build a TOPMed image using the devel branch of the analysis pipeline.
+8. topmed-devel.dfile - From the R image, build a TOPMed image using the devel branch of the analysis pipeline.

 ## docker image names and tags ##
 The docker image names and tags are controlled by the makefile in conjunction with the docker build files.
 The default names and tags are described in the following table: